frxdric/drink-recipe-app/README.md

 **Live Demo**

-You can check out the live demo of SipSociety here: SipSociety Live Demo
+You can check out the live demo of SipSociety here: https://walrus-app-kddfc.ondigitalocean.app

 **Features**

 	•	Explore Cocktails: scroll through a selection of luxury cocktail recipes.
 	•	Submit Your Own: Got a cool recipe?
 You can easily add it to the site.
-	•	Responsive Design: Works great on phones, tablets, and desktops.
 	•	User-Friendly Interface: Simple and easy to navigate.
+  	•	Consistent Style: I ensured that the platform maintains a consistent visual style throughout, using a cohesive color palette, font choices, and iconography.
+This not only strengthens the brand identity of SipSociety but also provides users with a harmonious experience as they navigate through different sections of the site.
+	•	Form Design and Validation: The recipe submission form is designed with user experience in mind.
+It includes real-time form validation, placeholder text, and input constraints that guide users to provide accurate and complete information.
+Error messages are clear and helpful, ensuring that users can correct any mistakes quickly.

 **Technology Used**